seiyaku

 Arrow heads may be 'V' shaped or triangular, and may point inwards or outwards.
 The third image (above) is of the Barbie Cross on the flag of Horni Mostenice, Czech Republic.
 The fourth image is seen on the flag of Cajetina, Serbia.

 In French heraldic terms, the Cross Barbee is known as Croix Tournée ('turn', as in a spiked turnpike) or Croix Cramponnée (crampon, as in hook, grappling iron, or the hooked attachment at the end of a scaling ladder).
 The same name is also applied to some Anchor Crosses.
-If the edges of an arrow head are jagged then it's called a Pheon.
+If the inner edges of an arrow head are jagged then its heraldic name is a pheon.

-Another English word for 'barb' is 'hook', and true to the rebus nature of heraldry, this cross is named after its shape.
+Another English word for 'barb' is 'hook', and true to the rebus nature of heraldry, the Barbee Cross is named after its shape.

-As a cross, the barbs are fish-hooks or fishing spears, and suggests the bible phrase "Follow me, and I will make you fishers of men."
+As a cross, the barbs are fish-hooks or fishing spears, and a reminder of Jesus' words "Follow me, and I will make you fishers of men."
 The missionary's task is to spread the Christian message to the four corners of the world, and this cross also reminds us of the compass, with its arrows pointing north, south, east and west.
 (See also Cardinal Cross)

 There are several variations; single- or double-sided, but they all mimic a barb of some kind.
 The single-sided Barbee Cross (the upper image shown above on the left) is similar but unrelated to the Ninja Star and Swastika.
 The Ninja Star and Swastika symbolize rotation, advancing forward like a propeller screw.
 In contrast, the Barbee Cross symbolizes holding steady, as with an anchor.

 Much earlier, the arrow was used to symbolise the plague (see Plague Cross) of which the Italian San Sebastian is a patron saint.
+He is also the patron saint of Rio de Janeiro.
 In Christian art, the arrow suggests a spiritual weapon.
 Saint Sebastian is often depicted with his body bound to a pillar and pierced by arrows; an ordeal which he survived.
-This cross is additionally known therefore as the St. Sebastian Cross.
-He is also the patron saint of Rio de Janeiro (and for some people, the patron saint of those interested in BDSM – the naked, suffering image has for a long time been a sexual icon for those interested in 'adventurous' games.)

 So much for Italians, Brazilians, Hungarians, Americans, Swedes and French.
 For us Australians, the barbie is a way of life!